UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

-In this section, we investigate the generalization (\emph{out-of-distribution}) performance of \ourmodel under three scenarios: 1) unseen PDE families, 2) PDEs belonging to the same families as the training data but with different coefficients, and 3) PDEs with higher-resolution grids.
+In this section, we investigate the generalization (\emph{out-of-distribution}) performance of \ourmodel under three scenarios: (i) unseen PDE families, (ii) PDEs belonging to the training families but with different coefficients, and (iii) PDEs with higher-resolution grids.
+Unless otherwise specified, \ourmodel-B is used.

-\textbf{Unseen PDE Families } As mentioned earlier, we hold out the 1D/2D Diffusion-Reaction equations from developing \ourmodel.
+\textbf{Unseen PDE Families } As mentioned earlier, we hold out the Diffusion-Reaction equations from developing \ourmodel.
 We first directly evaluate \ourmodel on these two tasks and report the zero-shot transfer performance.
-Then, we study the few-shot transfer performance by randomly sampling $k\in \{10, 50, 100, 500\}$ trajectories from the training sets of the held-out tasks, using them to fine-tune \ourmodel, and evaluating \ourmodel on the test sets.
-The results are shown in Table~\ref{table:fewshot} and Figure~\ref{fig:vis_fewshot}.
+Then, we study few-shot transfer by randomly sampling $k\in \{10, 100\}$ trajectories from the training sets of the held-out tasks and use them to fine-tune \ourmodel.
+Lastly, we report the fine-tuning results with the full training dataset.
+The results are shown in Table~\ref{table:fewshot}.
 As the number of adaptation samples increases, the prediction error decreases.
-Notably, the 500-shot result of \ourmodel on 1D Diffusion-Reaction is better than all baselines trained on the full training set.
-That is, we use $20\times$ fewer data to match the performance of single-task neural solvers.
-This makes \ourmodel particularly useful for real-world low-resource PDE problems where data collection is costly and training models from scratch is challenging.
-In Table~\ref{table:fewshot}, we do not include MPP because it does not apply to 1D Diffusion-Reaction, and we are unsure how many training samples are used exactly for 2D Diffusion-Reaction.
-That said, MPP reports strong in-distribution results on 2D Diff-React: 0.0106 (MPP-Base) and 0.0098 (MPP-Large).
+Notably, the 100-shot result of \ourmodel on 1D datasets is better than the baselines trained on 9,000 data, i.e., we use 90x less data to match the performance of single-family operators.
+This makes \ourmodel useful for low-resource PDE problems where data collection is costly and training models from scratch is challenging.
+On 2D Diffusion-Reaction, we are slightly worse than pretrained MPP (0.0292) and DPOT (0.0106) since this dataset is considered as in-distrubution for MPP and DPOT.

 \textbf{Unseen Coefficients } \ourmodel also generalizes to PDEs in the same families as the training data but with different coefficients.
-We verify this by adapting \ourmodel to Burgers Equation with $\nu=1.0$ (the model is trained on $\nu=0.001$).
-The last column in Table~\ref{table:fewshot} shows that while our zero-shot performance is already competitive, the performance after further adaptation is much better than all considered baselines.
+We verify this by adapting \ourmodel to Burgers Equation with $\nu=1.0$ (the model is trained on $\nu=0.001$) and compressible Navier-Stokes with $M=1$, $\eta = \zeta=0.1$ (the model is trained on $M=\eta = \zeta=0.1$).
+The last two columns in Table~\ref{table:fewshot} shows that while our zero-shot performance is already competitive, the performance after further adaptation outperforms most considered baselines.